Gilgamech/website/Gillogisms.md

 ### N

 1. Nails are to snakes as screws are to lizards.
+1. Name something that you've been on the wrong side of but don't want to admit it.
+How can you get on the right side of it without losing much face, if any?
 1. Narratology - the study of narratives, story arcs, and narrative effects.
 1. Nationalism was a tool used by nobles to generate armies, getting them to care about more than just their local clan or village.
 Will the UFO age bring about planet-ism?
 Do we dare declare 'Earth First' among the stars?
 1. Need to teach Civics and Physics to Liberals so they know how societies work, and their ideologies make more sense.